Serg-Norseman/GEDKeeper/projects/GKcli/NOTES.md

 - `Jan` is not as user-friendly in the interface, but it works stably with MCP servers, although it too often resumes the list of tools.

+- `GPT4All` - does not yet support the MCP protocol natively in the client.

+- `Msty` - not tested yet.

-Models used for testing: `Qwen3.5 4B/9B Q4_K_M` performed very well.
+Models used for testing: `Qwen3.5 4B/9B Q4_K_M/Q8` performed very well.

 # TODO

+- A full list of instruments and their data is sent via a system prompt to the model, consuming tokens.
+Minimize instruments!

 1 Priority
+- a single tool for obtaining lists of records
+- event - all props, age, address, sublists
 - individual's sublists tools, change sex, names and their parts control, bookmarks
 - family spouses replace/remove tools, change status
 - sources - repo links and all props
+- location - change coords, names, toplinks

+2 Priority
+- media - files only
 - repo - address only?
-- media - files only
 - task - change props
-- research - change props and sublists
+- research - change sublists
 - communication - change props
-- location - change coords, names, toplinks
-- event - all props, age, address, sublists
-- a single tool for obtaining lists of records

-2 Priority
-- tree merge (!)
 - tree check tool
 - tree compare with total refactoring
 - rec merge